*Updated October 12, 2022*

-Between September 2022 and March 2023, a cohort of 20 organizations will have the opportunity to work with Culture Creates to translate their event information into structured data that is readable by search engines (ex: Google, Bing) and recommendation systems (ex: Siri, Alexa).
+Between September 2022 and March 2023, a cohort of 20 organizations will have the opportunity to work with Culture Creates to optimize their event information so it is readable by search engines (ex: Google, Bing) and recommendation systems (ex: Siri, Alexa).
 As a result, local arts goers and tourists alike will have a much easier time finding your events, no matter which device or application they use.

 To participate in the 2022-2023 cohort of the Digital Discoverability program, your organization must:

 - Be a CAPACOA member;

 - Be primarily a presenting or producing organization (either series and/or festivals);

 - Present or produce at least 10 different events from September 2022 onward;

 - Have a basic level of digital maturity and have access to the services of a webmaster;

 - Designate a discoverability lead.
 This dedicated staff member will be the primary cohort participant and contact person for the whole duration of the program.

 If your application is successful, you will receive a personalized diagnosis of your website’s event data.
 This document will outline your current level of discoverability.
 It will also provide a list of possible solutions to be worked on with the LDFI and Culture Creates.
 Solutions may include implementing a structured data template, working with an existing API (application programming interface) or installing a Footlight code snippet (more information below).